feder-lang/feder-ref/src/syntax_elements.md

-## Basic non-terminals
+## Basic (non-)terminals

-Some basic non-terminals.
+Some basic non-terminals or how certain terminals are referred to.

 > *expr* := *id* | *constant*